pdtyreus/neotrac4j/README.md

 Specifically, every node and relationship returned from the API is completely *detached* from the database.
 You must construct your Cypher queries to return all the data you plan to read.
 Also, you cannot update detached nodes directly.
 You must create a Cypher statement to update properties or relationships on a detached node.
-For easier compatibility, data returned from the API implements the Neo4j core PropertyContainer API, but you will get a runtime exception if you try to write data to the PropertyContainer object.

 # Usage